ShakedSchnarch/OPCAL---MLT/docs/USER_GUIDE.md

 - Adjust parameters in the **sidebar** (smoothing, baseline, robust SD, thresholds, etc.).
 - Inspect the plots: raw/smoothed signals, baseline, and dual‑SD threshold shading (pre‑stimulus green, post‑stimulus red).
 - Select a **label** for the current cell, optionally add **notes**, and **Save label (CSV)**.
+- You can also check **Mark as uncertain** to flag the label as uncertain.
 - Navigate between cells with **← / →** (or the progress panel).
 You can undo the last change with **U**.
 - **Next** remains disabled until at least one label is saved.